apioo/fusio/public/help/routes.md

   No variable path fragment only the request to `/news` matches this route

 * `/news/:news_id`
-  Simple variable path fragment this route matches to any value except an slash.
+  Simple variable path fragment.
+This route matches to any value except a slash.
   I.e. `/news/foo` or `/news/12` matches this route

 * `/news/$year<[0-9]+>`
-  Variable path fragment with an regular expression.
+  Variable path fragment with a regular expression.
 I.e. only `/news/2015` matches this route

 * `/file/*path`